krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 imaginary part encodes the logarithm of the  mass.

-This mapping allows us to compactly represent the two degrees of freedom in presence density as a vector in a two-dimensional plane, with the magnitude of the vector encoding the intensity of the presence: increasing or decreasing, and the direction of the vector encoding what is driving the increase or decrease: incidence rate or presence mass.
+This mapping allows us to compactly represent the two degrees of freedom in presence density as a vector with the magnitude of the vector encoding the intensity of the presence: increasing or decreasing, and the direction of the vector encoding what is driving the increase or decrease: incidence rate or presence mass.

 This vector representation gives us a compact and precise definition of the magnitude and direction of the _flow_ of presence density in the system at any point in time.
-This is what we will use as the  _definition_ of flow in a system of presences.

 Lets formalize these notions.

 Following standard techniques in complex analysis, we now introduce two derived
 quantities: the norm and the phase angle for the complex number that represents